AckeeScreenshoter/iOS.Client/README.md

 **Ass application** is available through [App Distribution]() .

-Ass framework communicates with the Ass application so the Ass application must be installed on the testing device.
+Ass framework communicates with the AssApp so the AssApp must be installed on the testing device.

 ## Usage

 First you need to setup the SDK.
-The Ass framewoekr must first be `enabled`, then is needs to be provided with a `baseURL` for the Firebase backend and `authorization` token.
+Ass must first be `enabled`, then is needs to be provided with a `baseURL` for the Firebase backend and `authorization` token.
 This is typically  done in the app delegate.

 ```swift
 Ass.shared.isEnabled = true